shepherd-06/MetaPriv/README.md

 # MetaPriv
-An automated tool that allows Facebook users to obfuscate their data and conceal their real interests and habits from Facebook
+An automated tool that allows Facebook users to obfuscate their data and conceal their real interests and habits from Facebook.
+Designed to be ran constantly on a VM in a dedicated machine.

 #### How it works (high level):
 1. Opens a browser instance – Firefox or Chrome/Chromium.